Difference Between Manual Accounting and Computerized Accounting

 Manual accounting refers to the process of recording and maintaining financial transactions by hand using physical books like journals, ledgers, and cashbooks.
 It is paper-based and involves using calculators or written methods to compute and post entries.

-Each step, from recording journal entries, transferring them to ledgers, preparing a trial balance, and drawing up financial statements, is performed manually.
+In manual accounting, each step—from recording journal entries, transferring them to ledgers, preparing a trial balance, and finally drawing up financial statements—is performed manually.
 This system relies heavily on human effort, attention to detail, and time.

 What is Computerized Accounting?

-Computerized accounting, like BUSY, uses accounting software to perform financial tasks.
+Computerized accounting, like BUSY accounting software, uses accounting software to perform financial tasks.
 It automates processes such as journal entries, ledger postings, reconciliations, tax calculations, and report generation.
-Once a transaction is entered into the system, the software automatically updates related records—saving time and reducing errors.
+Once a transaction is entered into the system, the software automatically updates related records.
+This saves time, reduces human error, and ensures that all accounting principles are met.

 Key Differences Between Manual and Computerized Accounting